Effects of Corners in Surface Superconductivity

-The {estimates \eqref{eq: l2 estimate} or \eqref{eq: refined l2 estimate} do} not exclude however the presence of vortices or region with very little superconductivity left close to the boundary and, therefore, one would like to prove a bound in a stronger norm, e.g., in $ L^{\infty} $.
-In fact, in the smooth case, it has been conjectured in \cite{Pa} and proven in \cite{CR2} for generic domains that $ |\glm| $ is close to $ f_0 $ pointwise: since the latter function is strictly positive, such an estimate implies the absence of regions without superconductivity in the surface region.
-The analogous result in our setting is stated in the following \cref{pro: pan}.
-Notice that we are not able to prove the result up to the corners of $ \partial \Omega $, due to a lack of information about the behavior of the minimizer of the corner effective problem.
+The {estimates \eqref{eq: l2 estimate} or \eqref{eq: refined l2 estimate} do} not exclude however the presence of vortices or region with very little superconductivity left close to the boundary and, therefore, one would like to prove a bound in a stronger norm, e.g., in $ L^{\infty} $, which is stated in the next \cref{pro: pan}.